bitvijays/bitvijays.github.io/_sources/LFFVulnhub.txt

    proxychains4 remmina

-* If you have sql-shell from sqlmap, we can use
+* If you have sql-shell from sqlmap/ phpmyadmin, we can use

  ::